Machines replication

 3. Detecting changes on machines between two snapshots

-4. Sending deltas to the AWS or KVM Platform with regard to WAN optimization and deduplication
+4. Sending deltas to the target platform with regard to WAN optimization and deduplication

-5. Storing of incremental snapshots on AWS or KVM Platform with regard to the snapshot storage policies
+5. Storing of incremental snapshots with regard to the snapshot storage policies

 Depending on the initial virtualization platform, it is possible to obtain consistent snapshots of machines in one of the following ways: